 What My Vagina Taught Me About Being A Man

-Buck Angel, activist, entrepreneur, wellness influencer and resident “Tranpa,” likes to remind supporters and haters alike that some men have vaginas.
-This has become a mantra for me and is of *peak* utility when occupying binary gendered spaces like public restrooms, locker rooms and the occasional visit to the OBGYN.
+This has become a mantra for me and is of *peak* utility when occupying binary gendered spaces like public restrooms, locker rooms, and the occasional visit to the OBGYN.

 The first year into my medical transition, when I began navigating spaces designated for “Men,” the cis-normativity of it all left me feeling energetically and emotionally castrated.
 In most public spaces, especially non-LGBTQ designated ones, I passed as a cis-male.
 The combination of hormone replacement therapy (through weekly intramuscular Testosterone injections) and a double mastectomy, commonly known as “top surgery,” had transformed my gender presentation to a notably masculinized one.
 But the heaviness left over from decades of feeling insufficient in a “female” expression, and incongruent to a “male” one, can stubbornly and internally cling to us.

-The question of deception proved to be a powerful framework that, with Buck’s sage advice, coupled with years of therapy and the support of my loving families, I’ve been able to positively reorient as a circular mind-body-spiritual dialogue: I live in a society that has deceived itself into thinking that moving through the world as a man means, and is dependent on, being phallic-ly endowed and too often, guided by toxic, big dick energy.
+The question of deception proved to be a powerful framework that, coupled with years of therapy and the support of my loving families, I’ve been able to positively reorient as a circular mind-body-spiritual dialogue: I live in a society that has deceived itself into thinking that moving through the world as a man means—and is dependent on—being phallic-ly endowed and too often, guided by toxic, big dick energy.
 But reminding myself that #notallmen have cis-dicks, and some men have vaginas with big clit energy, meant leaning away from self-deception and instead, leaning into a form of consciousness that invited me to exist in my body in a more truthful, less fragmented, way.

-In her endlessly quotable book, A Fields Guide to Getting Lost, Rebecca Solnit describes the two disparate meanings of the term lost.
+In her endlessly quotable book, A Field Guide to Getting Lost, Rebecca Solnit describes the two disparate meanings of the term lost.
 “Losing things is about the familiar falling away, [while] getting lost is about the unfamiliar appearing.”
-The simultaneous and at times, schizophrenic, experience of transitioning genders can be exquisitely described as both losing and getting lost.
-I chose to lose a part of myself that was familiar, yet harmful, and in turn, have stepped into the experience of getting lost--a sometimes terrifying, often affirming, but always curious journey.
+The simultaneous and, at times, contradictory experience of transitioning genders can be exquisitely described as both losing and getting lost.
+I chose to lose a part of myself that was familiar, yet harmful, and in turn, have stepped into the experience of getting lost—a sometimes terrifying, often affirming, but always curious journey.